sqlfluff/sqlfluff/docs/source/dialects.rst

 PostgreSQL
 ----------

-This is based around the `PostgreSQL spec`_, and is also part of the inheritance chain for several other dialects which were heavily inspired by this one.
+This is based around the `PostgreSQL spec`_.
+Many other SQL instances are often based on PostreSQL syntax.
 If you're running `AWS Redshift`_ or `Greenplum`_ this is the dialect to use (until someone makes a specific dialect).

 .. _`PostgreSQL spec`: https://www.postgresql.org/docs/9.6/reference.html
 .. _`AWS Redshift`: https://aws.amazon.com/redshift/